pranav2274/Invoice-Management-Application/README.md

 Help the company get paid for the services and products supplied.
 Build a Machine Learning Model to predict the payment date of an invoice when it gets created in the system.
 Build a full stack Invoice Management Application

 🔥 Features
 Machine Learning Model to predict the payment date of an invoice when it gets created in the system.
 A Receivables Dashboard to visualize data in the form of grids.
 ADD, EDIT and DELETE functionalities.
 Easy naviagtion implemented through pagination.

 💡 Technologies Used
-Machine Learning
    Pandas
    Numpy
    Matplotlib
    Scikit-learn

  Frontend
-HTML
-CSS
+  React Js
   JavaScript
   JQuery

  Backend
   Java
   Servlets
   JDBC
-JSP
    MySQL

 Tools
   Eclipse IDE
   TomCat Server
   Postman API Testing Tools
   SQL Yog
-Jupyter Notebook